January 7, 2022

 CUBE takes a deep-dive into our recent report, RegTech for Regulatory Change, to establish the three areas of regulatory changes most affected by customer behavior.

-In our recent report, RegTech for Regulatory Change, FinTech research company Burnmark explored how digital customer behavior has led to the emergence of new types of regulation and regulatory changes.
-CUBE took a deep dive into the dataset to establish the three areas most affected by customer behavior.
+In our recent report, RegTech for Regulatory Change, FinTech research company Burnmark explored how digital customer behaviour has led to the emergence of new types of regulation and regulatory changes.
+CUBE took a deep dive into the dataset to establish the three areas most affected by customer behaviour.